 The Hubbart formula considers such factors as operating expenses, desired return on investment, and income from various departments in the hotel to establish room rates.
-This method relies on the front office to produce income to cover operating expenses, overhead, and return on investment for the hotel operation.
+This method relies on the front office to produce income that will cover operating expenses, overhead, and return on investment for the hotel operation.
 The following example applies these factors:

-A hotel with \$4,017,236 of operating expenses (departmental operating expenses and overhead), a desired return on investment of \$1,500,000 and additional income of \$150,000 from other sources (food and beverage, rentals, telephone) with projected room sales of 47,680 room-nights would set its room rate at \$113.
+A hotel with \$4,017,236 of operating expenses (various departmental operating expenses and overhead), a desired return on investment of \$1,500,000 and additional